 APPLICATIONS ARE OPEN!

 Family camp is a multi-family, multi-day residential program that offers families an opportunity to rebalance the family dynamics that have led to and supported high conflict and disruption in parent-child relationships.
 It gives families the ability to reconsider the burden of strained parent-child relationship.
 It will help both parents see the value of the other in the child’s life and will allow children to become more free to feel and show connection with both parents.
-With support of an internationally renowned program and staff, and other parents and children confronting similar problems family members participate in traditional camp activities like arts and crafts, hiking, campfires and yoga, and in Adult and Child specialized intervention programs conducted by skilled,experienced and supportive staff.
+With support of an internationally renowned program and staff, and other parents and children confronting similar problems family members participate in traditional camp activities like arts and crafts, enjoying nature, campfires and yoga, and in Adult and Child and Family specialized intervention programs conducted by skilled, experienced and supportive staff.

-Family Camp requires participation of all family members.
+Family Camp requires participation of all family members, as determined by intake.

 What makes Overcoming Barriers’ programs special?

 Divorce is hard on children.
-Advocating for children’s health and well being is central to our mission of promoting healthy parenting and coparenting for children in high-conflict families.
-We are committed to the evidence-informed idea that children do better when they have a safe and healthy relationship with both parents.
+Advocating for children’s health and well being is central to our evidence-informed mission of promoting healthy parenting and coparenting for children in high-conflict families.
+We are committed to the fact that children do better when they have a safe and healthy relationship with both parents.

-Overcoming Barriers’ Family Programs approach parent-child contact problems as rooted in the complex family relationships adapting to changing circumstances.
+Overcoming Barriers’ Family Programs approach parent-child contact problems that are rooted in the complex family relationships adapting to changing circumstances.
 Overcoming Barriers interventions combine psychoeducation and experiential skill-building activities to develop each family member’s capacity for responding to treacherous challenges of parent-child contact problems.

 What are the Program Philosophy and Goals of Family Camp?